-As we've mentioned here in the past at Wide Open Spaces, we know this style of hunting probably is not for everyone.
-Which is fine.
-However, we really dig blinds like this if they are going to keep older hunters in the game who may have previously dropped out due to not being able to tough out mother nature like they used to.
+Deer blinds aren't much more spacious than this.
+As we've mentioned here at Wide Open Spaces, we know this hunting style probably is not for everyone, which is fine.
+However, we dig blinds like this if they keep older hunters in the game who may have previously dropped out due to not being able to tough out mother nature like they used to.

 We also love a setup like this for teaching younger hunters the ropes.
 They're less likely to get discouraged by the weather, and the very nature of this blind helps to hide any extra movements that may otherwise spook the game away.
 The setup of this blind was very well thought-out, with even bathroom facilities taken into consideration.
 That's important if you are planning on trying an all-day sit!

 There's some good ingenuity here with the recycled materials.
 They used an old door that someone might discard anyway, RV windows that silently slide open, and tin recycling for the sides and roof.
 The highest cost when building a blind like this will be in lumber.
 If you can find a way to recycle that, it will make this project much more affordable.

 This article was originally published on January 31, 2021.